 Kesnos Energy Star Dehumidifier for Home & Basement

-Need a compact, ultra-quiet dehumidifier for a basement or bedroom?
+Best Quiet Energy-Saving Pick: Need a compact, ultra-quiet dehumidifier for a basement or bedroom?
 You can count on the Kesnos 2,500 sq. ft.
 Energy Star 2025 model to remove up to 30 pints of moisture daily.
-It’s ENERGY STAR certified, so it uses 35% less power than non-certified units while staying effective in high humidity.
+It’s ENERGY STAR certified, so it is designed for lower power use while staying effective in high humidity.
 Choose from Comfort, Dry, Continuous, or Turbo modes, and let auto defrost, humidity control, and memory restart simplify use.
 At just 36 dB, it won’t distract you.
 Its 0.39-gallon tank, caster wheels, and hidden handle make it easy to move and monitor.

 Best For: Homeowners, basement users, and bedroom dwellers who want a compact, energy-efficient, ultra-quiet dehumidifier for medium-sized spaces up to 2,500 sq. ft.